The case of HD 106906 debris disc: A binary's revenge: Towards HD 106906 Debris Dynamics: Secular Dynamical Model and Associated Equilibria

-and as before, the octupolar coefficient $\varepsilon_{\rm o}$ as defined in \eq{oct_coeff}.
+together with the previously defined [\eq{oct_coeff}] octupolar coefficient $\varepsilon_{\rm o}$.
 In Eqs. (\ref{psiquad},\ref{psioct}) subscripts affected to $j$ and $e$ reflect bases vectors of the planetary reference frame on which $\boldsymbol j$ and $\boldsymbol e$ are projected respectively.
+Using the expressions above, we can readily express the Laplace radius of \eq{laplace_radius} in terms of the ratio of inner to outer quadrupolar dimensionless parameters via $r_{\rm L}^5=a^5\varepsilon_{\rm AB}/\varepsilon_{\rm q}$.

+It is perhaps worth emphasizing here that one should use a multipolar expansion for the planet's perturbation with caution.
+Considering the nominal orbital configuration of HD 106906 (refer to Sec.\ref{Section_ELS_106906}), it is safe to assume that the system is sufficiently hierarchical for the multipolar expansion to converge.
+However, this hierarchy may be compromised with a closer-in and highly eccentric planet, in which case the multipolar series diverges and fails.
+In this case, one can either resort to exact numerical averaging of the Hamiltonian [as was done in \cite{beust2016orbital,saillenfest2017non,batygin2017dynamical} for the case of Planet 9] , or to the numerical averaging of the spherical harmonics of the planet's potential when modeled as a Gaussian ring \citep{farhat2021laplace}.

-With $H_{\rm S}$ in hand, we have a minimal model with which to follow dynamics of HD 106906-like debris in a secular regime.
-Accordingly, the orientation and shape of planetesimal orbits are fully described by the evolution of $\boldsymbol e$ and $\boldsymbol j$, all the while their semi-major axis is conserved.
+With $H_{\rm S}$ in hand, we have a minimal model with which to follow the dynamics of HD 106906-like debris in the secular orbit-averaged regime, one where the orientation and shape of planetesimal orbits are fully described by the evolution of $\boldsymbol e$ and $\boldsymbol j$, all the while their semi-major axis is conserved.
+Equations of motion are best expressed in the vectorial form \citep{milankovitch1939verwendung,allan1964long}: